osajide/42-ft_transcendence/README.md

 https://localhost/grafana/
 ```
 When accessing Grafana, you will be prompted to log in.
 Use `admin` for both username and password.
+You will be asked to change the password after the first login.

 ---